paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (B) nuclear nonproliferation activities carried out by other Federal agencies.

-(2) A description of the objectives and priorities of the program during the year preceding the submission of the plan required by subsection (a).
+(2) A description of the objectives and priorities of the program during the year preceding the submission of the summary required by paragraph (1) of subsection (b) or the report required by paragraph (2) of that subsection, as the case may be.

 (3) A description of the activities carried out under the program during that year.